The

 Please E-mail me

-unimportant information is enough to help others who are looking for their
+information is enough to help others who are looking for their roots.

-what knowledge we have to help others and our later generations be able
+knowledge we have to help others and our later generations be able to know

 families history.